shettynitin667/m92-wrapper/Readme.md

-# Foobar
+# M92-Wrapper

-Foobar is a Python library for dealing with word pluralization.
+M92-Wrapper is a wrapper that exposes encrpt and decrypt functions

 ## Installation